RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_writer.md

 Output Text and Tags
 ===

-The text writer basically traverses the intermediary (SDL XLIFF) file and outputs the elements it encounters (e.g. text and inline tags) to the target output file.
+The text writer basically traverses the intermediary (SDLXliff) file and outputs the elements it encounters (e.g. text and inline tags) to the target output file.
 Override the methods provided by the abstract file writer class ([AbstractNativeFileWriter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.AbstractNativeFileWriter.yml)) to output these elements.
 The methods shown below output translatable text, structure tags, and inline start/end tags.

 Through the method [SegmentEnd](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.AbstractNativeFileWriter.yml#Sdl_FileTypeSupport_Framework_NativeApi_AbstractNativeFileWriter_SegmentEnd) you determine what should be done after you have written a segment to the native output file.
 Our simple text format just requires a line break after each segment, which we output using ```WriteLine()```.